gaehlerm/SoftwareEngineering/README.md

 ### The circle of doom

 There is something very mean about refactoring.
 Refactoring good code is easier than refactoring bad code.
 For instance, working with code containing global variables, many dependencies, etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
 In all cases you have to understand what the code really does.
 For writing new code and tests, this is bad enough.
 But with refactoring is becomes a nightmare because you have a circle of doom.
 You start postponing your refactoring because it’s hard to understand bad code.
 But over time, this will only make it worse and worse and worse.
 Until you reach the point where refactoring is essentially impossible and you are paralyzed.
-You’d have to refactor your code because it’s bad, but you can't because it's gotten too bad to make it better.
+You’d have to refactor your code because it’s bad, but you can't because it's gotten too bad to make it any better.

 Don’t slack off refactoring.
 You’d pay the price rather sooner than later.
 Make sure you always keep the code in shape, this makes your life much easier.

 // The behavior of the software may not be changed.
 Even if it’s a bug, you should rethink fixing it as the users may rely on that bug.

 // section on text book refactoring -> write something about Michael Feathers book.
-Or the few pages of Uncle Bob.
+Or the few pages of Uncle Bob. (where?)
+Or the book of Martin Fowler.

 ## When to Refactor

-// some parts of the text here are redundant.

 It is generally a good idea to do refactoring.
 Most developers do rather too little refactoring than too much.
 Still, there are some general recommendations when to refactor or not.